 Teaching English must be the most in-demand job to expatriates in Vietnam.
 The country is rapidly developing and everyone is learning languages, besides Vietnamese, English is also officially taught in schools.
 Nowadays, kids in Vietnam started their English classes even before going to primary schools.
-It’s a competitive business and you might have some difficulty to find job here.
+It’s a competitive business and you might have some difficulty to find a job here.

 To teach English in Vietnam, you don’t have to have a professional teaching degree but a TELF certificate (Teaching English as a Foreign Language) is needed.
 Together with it, a four-year college degree in any major is much preferred (if BA/BS required).